homedepot/trainer/README.md

 but that kind of removes one of the reasons trainer exists in the first place)

 However, once you have that set up, you gain the ability for "canary testing", in that you can submit tests to your services at the same time the services are doing Important Productioney Things.
-We use trainer in this way at The Home Depot, we can process test jobs at the same time we are running production jobs, on the same service, and it works well for us.
+Trainer was specifically designed with this use case in mind, and works well for that purpose.

 ## TODOS